U.S. Government Bonds Strengthen

 Even as Treasury yields have pulled back from their 2017 high, U.S. stocks set fresh record highs this week.
 Analysts say one factor supporting investors' risk appetites is that some are still holding out hope that eventually fiscal stimulus would be rolled out despite the uncertainty surrounding the timing and the form.

-New debt sales, on the other hand, have been weighing down Treasury bond prices.
+The 10-year Treasury yield had risen to 2.359% earlier Tuesday, driven by new bond issuance.

 New corporate debt supply this month has been robust as companies lock in still historically very low borrowing costs.
-Firms and banks underwriting the deals typically sell Treasury debt to hedge against unwanted interest rate swings, reflecting the Treasury bond market's important role in global finance.
+Firms and banks underwriting the deals typically sell Treasury debt to hedge against unwanted interest-rate swings, reflecting the Treasury bond market's important role in global finance.

-Crude oil prices have strengthened after a recent selloff, another factor hurting the bond market.
-Higher energy prices lift expectations on inflation, which chips away bonds' fixed returns over time and is considered by investors as a big threat to long-term government bonds.
-U.S. crude oil futures were recently 0.6% higher.

 Some traders say the 10-year Treasury yield is likely to trade between 2.25% and 2.5% in the near term.